CupofCoding/NSA-group-app/README.md

 # NSA-Group-App
+E-Commerce Store: "Chips N Dip"

-## Initial Board / Setup
+# Initial Board / Setup
+### Workflow
 https://miro.com/app/board/uXjVOyDZFY4=/

+### Libraries
-npm i bootstrap react-bootstrap npm i react-router-dom npm i react-dom
+- npm i bootstrap react-bootstrap
+- npm i react-router-dom
+- npm i react-dom

 # Project Requirements
 This milestone project takes place at the end of the web developer unit of the program.
 It's meant to put into practice skills learned in courses 6 (Back-end Development & APIs), 7 (React & Redux), and 8 (SQL & data Modeling)¸ as shown in the chart below.